-Students who receive a 5 on the AP Music Theory exam are placed into Music 211 and will receive 0.5 AP credit upon completion of the course with a minimum grade of B, in addition to the 0.5 course credit for Music 211.
-Students who receive a 4 on the AP exam should consult the Music Department about placement and credit.
+Students who receive a 5 on the AP exam in Music Theory are placed into Music 211 and will receive 0.5 AP credit upon completion of the course with a B or better, in addition to the 0.5 course credit for Music 211.
+Students who receive a 4 on the AP exam in Music Theory should consult with the department about placement and credit.